ksu-cs-textbooks/cis526/content/07-persistent-storage/04-relational-databases.md

 Relational databases are often called SQL databases as we use _Structured Query Language (SQL)_ to communicate with them.
 This is a domain-specific language similar to the LINQ you learned about in CIS 400 (actually, LINQ derives much of its syntax from SQL).
 Queries are streamed to a relational database across a socket or other connection, much like HTTP requests and responses are.
 The response is received also as text which must be parsed to be used.

-SQL is used to contruct the structure of the database.
+SQL is used to construct the structure of the database.
 For example, we could create the above table with the SQL command:

 ```sql
 CREATE TABLE persons (